dotmake-build/command-line/docs/README.md

 Command hierarchy in above example is: **RootCliCommand** -> **ExternalLevel1SubCliCommand** -> **Level2SubCliCommand**

 ---
-The class that `DotMakeCliCommand` attribute is applied to,
+The class that `CliCommand` attribute is applied to,
 - will be a root command if the class is not a nested class and `Parent`property is not set.
 - will be a sub command if the class is a nested class or `Parent` property is set.

-The properties for `DotMakeCliCommand` attribute (see [DotMakeCliCommandAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_DotMakeCliCommandAttribute.htm) docs for more info):
+The properties for `CliCommand` attribute (see [CliCommandAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_CliCommandAttribute.htm) docs for more info):
 - Name
 - Description
 - Aliases